lara-zeus/uranus/README.md

 Manually convert your Laravel app's admin panel to FilamentPHP for a sleek, modern interface and seamless functionality.

+> By now, you must have realized it's an April Fools' joke!
+But if you're serious about converting your current app to use FilamentPHP, try [Whizzy.dev](https://whizzy.dev).
+It allows you to import your current schema, build the resources for you, and even more.

 ### Support Filament

 <a href="https://github.com/sponsors/danharrin">